bas080/dammen/README.md

    (Basically hosts the PDN files and allows players of the match to update the PDN file).

+4. Archive games by putting to an FTP server.

 ## Credits

 Ik wijd deze software toe aan Rom.
 Dankjewel voor het opnieuw ontwekken van